Faster Geometric Algorithms via Dynamic Determinant Computation: Implementation and Experimental Analysis

-We perform an experimental analysis of the proposed methods.
 All experiments ran on an Intel Core i5-2400 $3.1$GHz, with $6$MB L2 cache and $8$GB RAM, running 64-bit Debian GNU/Linux.
-We divide our tests in four scenarios, according to the number type involved in computations: (a) rationals where the bit-size of both numerator and denominator is $10000$, (b) rationals converted from {\tt doubles}, that is, numbers of the form $m\times 2^p$, where $m$ and $p$ are integers of bit-size $53$ and $11$ respectively, (c) integers with bit-size $10000$, and (d) integers with bit-size $32$.
-However, it is rare to find in practice input coefficients of scenarios (a) and (c).
+We divide our tests in four scenarios, according to the number type involved in computations: \begin{description} \item[a.] rationals where the bit-size of both numerator and denominator is $10000$, \item[b.] rationals converted from {\tt doubles}, that is, numbers of the form $m\times 2^p$, where $m$ and $p$ are integers of bit-size $53$ and $11$ respectively, \item[c.] integers with bit-size $10000$, and \item[d.] integers with bit-size $32$. \end{description} However, it is rare to find in practice input coefficients of scenarios (a) and (c).
 Inputs are usually given as $32$ or $64$-bit numbers.
-These inputs correspond to the coefficients of scenario (b).
-Scenario (d) is also very important, since points with integer coefficients are encountered in many combinatorial applications (see Sect.~\ref{sect:intro}).
+These inputs correspond to the coefficients of scenario~(b).
+Scenario~(d) is also very important, since points with integer coefficients are encountered in many combinatorial applications (Section~\ref{sect:intro}).

-We compare state-of-the-art software for exact computation of the determinant of a matrix.
-We consider LU decomposition in CGAL~\cite{CGAL}, optimized LU decomposition in Eigen~\cite{eigenweb}, LinBox asymptotically optimal algorithms~\cite{DGGGHKSTV} (tested only on integers) and Maple~14 {\tt LinearAlgebra [Determinant]} (the default determinant algorithm).
-We also implemented two division-free algorithms: Bird's~\cite{Bird11} and Laplace expansion~\cite[Sect.4.2]{DavidPoole180}.
-Finally, we consider our implementations of \dyninv and \dynadj.